 All damage found on wind turbine blades is vetted both by Cornis blade technicians and by Recon Aerial through manual review.
 However, we have integrated AI capability to provide incredibly fast damage detection results, complete with online collaboration, data aggregation and sharable inspection reports.

 Our on-site services are very responsive and our drone wind turbine inspections reports are typically provided to the client within days of completing the inspection service.

-We now offer autonomous drone wind turbine blade inspections to clients who would like to add our services at scale to improve the maintenance management of the newable asset fleet.
+We now offer autonomous drone wind turbine blade inspections to clients who would like to add our services at scale to improve the maintenance management of their asset fleet.

 We also offer infrared blade inspections by drone in Canada upon special request.

 Recon Aerial is more that a drone service provider.
 Each drone wind turbine inspection is a client first opportunity to demonstrate our responsiveness and our project management expertise.

 For each inspection project at minimum we: